-I spent the first part of my career in recruiting and coaching for university soccer teams.
-The skills and strategies required to recruit young athletes obviously differ in many ways from those needed to recruit working professionals, but there are many lessons that can be applied to both types of recruiting.
-Here are five of the most important things that my career in soccer recruitment taught me about how to get top talent to commit to my team.
+From the boardroom to the locker room, recruiting skills are key across a wide variety of talent pools.
+The skills and strategies required to recruit athletes obviously differ in many ways from those needed to recruit working professionals, but there are many lessons that can be applied to both types of recruiting.
+Here are five of the most important things that sports recruitment can teach any recruiter about how to get top talent to commit to their team.

 #2: Involve Their Families